 Sandra has been working therapeutically since 1985, initially as a somatic movement therapist, and subsequently adding psychology and psychotherapy to her skills.
-Since 1999 Sandra has maintained a psychotherapeutic practice in Canberra.
-She specializes in long-term treatment using psychoanalytic Self Psychology for presentations including personality disorders, anxiety, depression, trauma, chronic pain, etc. She lectures on Self Psychology for the Empathink Association of Psychoanalytic Self Psychology (Melbourne).
+Since 1999 Sandra has maintained a psychodynamic psychotherapeutic practice in the Australian Capital Territory (ACT).
+She specializes in long-term treatment using psychoanalytic Self Psychology and somatic/movement for presentations including personality disorders, anxiety, depression, trauma (chronic and developmental) and psychosomatic presentations.

 In 1992 Sandra moved permanently to Canberra and established The Ouldeah Centre for Movement Therapy (1992 to 1999).
-She introduced Canberra to the therapeutic benefits of Pilates-based Somatic Movement Therapy, educating insurance companies and local medical practitioners of the benefits for their patients.
-Sandra holds over 25 years experience with the Pilates Method and Movement Therapy and has used that to further the Pilates industry in Australia.
-She was a Founding Councillor of the Australian Pilates Method Association, the Australian credentialing body, and co-authored the curriculum used at UTS for training Pilates Method instructors.
-She has developed training programs for Pilates-based Rehabilitation Practitioners, using somatic movement methods, including LMA/BF.
+She introduced Canberra to the therapeutic benefits of Pilates-based Somatic Movement Therapy, educating medical practitioners and insurance companies of the benefits for their patients.
+Sandra is a Founding Councillor of the Australian Pilates Method Association (APMA), co-authored the curriculum used at UTS for training Pilates Method instructors and developed training programs for Pilates-based Rehabilitation Practitioners, using somatic movement methods, including the Laban/Bartenieff Movement System (LBMS).